smartmobilefactory/SMF-Fastlane-Commons/setup/README.md

 `smf_pipeline_update_android_commons`: This lane updates the Android Commons.

 ## iOS Setup
 `smf_setup_dependencies`: This lane install pods if a podfile is present in the project.
 It also checks multiple properties (duplicated build numbers, is there an editable app version, etc.) to reduce the risk of errors when uploading to iTunes Connect.
+For this check `upload_itc` must be set to true in the Config.json.

 `smf_pipeline_increment_build_number`: *See Android.*